GuenterQuast/picoCosmo_dev/README.md

     LogFile: BMsum # write log-file entries with current statistics

 The configuration for running with the CosMO detectors or Kamiokanne are specified in the PulseFilter configuration file.
+It contains the specification of desired output files, the pulse shapes and pulse heights for every connected channel, the display modules to be started and and the definition of real-time histograms for pulse heights, muon rate and muon life-time.
+An example is shown
-An Example is shown here:
+here:

     # file PFconfig.yaml
     # -------------------